 There are a few alternative ways to experience Mendenhall Glacier when cruising through Southeast Alaska.

-Keep in mind that it’s 13 miles from downtown and there aren’t a lot of bike trails.
+Remember that it’s 13 miles from downtown, and there aren’t a lot of bike trails.
 You can reserve your bike rental online through the company’s website.
-Keep in mind that you can also rent in 8 hour or full day increments.
+Remember that you can also rent in 8-hour or full-day increments.
+You should only consider this option if you’re an experienced biker!

 Also, remember that because Alaska is a bucket-list destination, the excursions will cost more than you would pay for activities in locations such as the Caribbean.
 However, excursions in Alaska are also far more unique, with many of them falling into the category of “once in a lifetime.”

-Fun Facts About Alaska’s Glaciers
+Facts About Alaska’s Glaciers

-- Although glaciers can seem to be sitting entirely still, they are continuously moving.
-Although it can be invisible to the naked eye, the movement of glaciers is so strong as to forever alter the landscape as it makes its way down mountains and through wooded lands.
+• Although glaciers can seem to be sitting entirely still, they are continuously moving.
+Although it can be invisible to the naked eye, the movement of glaciers is so strong as to alter the landscape forever as it makes its way down mountains and through wooded lands.